hyoshioka0128/react-component-toolkit/README.md

 ---

 ## Features
-- Integrates with Azure Open AI allowing the creation of components from a description alone.
+- Integrates with Azure OpenAI allowing the creation of components from a description alone.
 - Can convert a react component into an Azure API Management Widget.
 - Can be tested standalone using ladle which is built into the toolkit stack.
 - Unit and code coverage testing through Jest (including snapshot testing).